JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Strings

-Store all string resources in the `strings.xml` file in the `composeResources/values` directory.
+Store all string resources in XML files in `composeResources/values` directories.
-A static accessor is generated for each item in the `strings.xml` file.
+A static accessor is generated for each item in each file.

-> Starting with Compose Multiplatform %composeEapVersion%-beta01,
-> accessors for strings are correctly generated for all XML files in the `values` directory.
->
-{type="warning"}

 #### Simple strings